chriso0710/igpublicscraper/README.md

 Simple client for public Instagram hashtag and location searches.
 It uses available JSON data from Instagram's public pages.
 It needs no approved application, no API key and no Instagram user or login.
 It does not rely on browser automation (Selenium etc.) so it is fast.
-It makes parallel requests with the fantastic Typhoeus Hydra.
-It sets the user agent string for Typhoeus to a common browser.
+It makes requests using Excon.
+It sets the user agent string for Excon to a common browser.

 This gem is inspired from [Instagram Data Scraping from Public API](https://medium.com/@h4t0n/instagram-data-scraping-550c5f2fb6f1) and originally based on the [Instagram_User](https://github.com/YuzuruS/instagram_user) gem, but heavily modified to avoid Instagram login and browser automation.